Mardi Himal helicopter tour from Pokhara

 Landing tour

 The standard Mardi Himal tour.
-The helicopter sets down near the base-camp area for about 30 minutes so you can stand in the snow, photograph the panorama, and feel the altitude.
+The helicopter sets down at Mardi Himal Base Camp for a 30-minute photography stop so you can stand in the snow, photograph the panorama, and feel the altitude.
 This is what most people book.

 Scenic fly-by